Inclusive Teaching Resources

-The Council on Diversity and Inclusion, with contributions of current students and faculty, has created an Elliott School Inclusive Teaching Statement.
+The Diversity, Equity, and Inclusion Council, with contributions of current students and faculty, has created an Elliott School Inclusive Teaching Statement.
 This was thoughtfully created to support all of our faculty members who are expected to practice inclusive teaching as outlined in this statement and to include a stated commitment in every syllabus.

 Inclusive teaching encompasses four components: